MinionAttack/fragility_coling_2022/README.md

 In case no trained models are available, the predicted outputs produced by the trained models can be checked.
 In the `Results - Scores` directory you will find the scripts for calculating the accuracy percentages.

-As mentioned above, these scripts use the `conll18_ud_eval.py` command line tool to measure the accuracy of the predictions.
+As noted earlier, these scripts use the `conll18_ud_eval.py` command line tool to measure the accuracy of the predictions.
 The result given by this tool differs in some cases from the exact result produced by the evaluation functionality of the parsers themselves.
 As can be seen in the `test*.sh` scripts of each parser, in the evaluation phase, certain parameters are indicated that cannot be specified to this tool.
-In addition, the tool fails with some *SyntacticPointer* predictions as it predicts several root nodes for the same phrase, and in order for the tool to work, this check has been commented out so that it does not throw an error.
+In addition, the tool fails with some *SyntacticPointer* predictions as *SyntacticPointer* sometimes predicts several root nodes for the same phrase, and in order for the tool to work, this check has been commented out so that it does not throw an error.
 Therefore, sometimes the score matches and sometimes it gives a slightly higher score. **But for a quick glance it can be used**.

 As the models are not uploaded to this repository due to the large number and size of models, the correct results reported from the evaluation functionality of the parsers can be checked in the `_PDF - Parser Scores` folder.
 These PDFs contain the values reported by the